 An ambassador for both Stanford University and the sport of college basketball, VanDerveer has enjoyed an unprecedented level of success through an energetic and positive approach to the game.
-A 15-time conference coach of the year (13 Pac-12, two Big Ten), VanDerveer has accumulated an impressive 894-203 (.815) record over her 34-year career.
+A 16-time conference coach of the year (14 Pac-12, two Big Ten), VanDerveer has accumulated an impressive 927-207 (.817) record over her 35-year career.

-VanDerveer possesses the third-highest career winning percentage among Division I women's basketball coaches, and has won two NCAA Championships and 24 conference titles (21 Pac-12, three Big Ten).
-Last year's trip to the NCAA Tournament was the 27th postseason appearance and 10th Final Four trip of her career.
+VanDerveer possesses the third-highest career winning percentage among Division I women's basketball coaches, and has won two NCAA Championships and 25 conference titles (22 Pac-12, three Big Ten).

-Over the past six seasons, VanDerveer has overseen one of the most successful programs in the nation as the Cardinal has accumulated a record of 205-19 (.915) and been one of just two programs to reach the Final Four at least five times.
+Over the past sevenseasons, VanDerveer has overseen one of the most successful programs in the nation as the Cardinal has accumulated a record of 238-23 (.912) and been one of just two programs to reach the Final Four at least six times.
 Stanford is also one of just four teams to reach the national title game twice since 2007-08.

 The 2011-12 campaign was yet another for the record books for Stanford, as VanDerveer guided the Cardinal to a 35-2 record and its fifth straight Final Four appearance, earning her 12th Pac-12 Coach of the Year honor along the way.
 Stanford Final Four appearance was its 11th overall, moving the Cardinal alone into third place all-time.

-VanDerveer and the Cardinal captured the inaugural Pac-12 regular-season and tournament crowns, their 12th and sixth in a row, respectively.
+VanDerveer and the Cardinal captured the inaugural Pac-12 regular-season and tournament crowns, their 12th and sixth consecutive, respectively.
 The feat also marked the eighth time that Stanford has captured the Pac-12 double, sweeping both the regular-season and tournament titles.

 Nnemkadi Ogwumike would be named Pac-12 Player of the Year while younger sister Chiney Ogwumike captured the Pac-12 Defensive Player of the Year award, and the sisters would also be named to the WBCA Coaches' All-America Team.
 The pair, along with guard Toni Kokenis, would be named to the All-Pac-12 Team while freshmen Taylor Greenfield and Amber Orrange would be named All-Freshman Team honorable mention.